 Gary Christmas, Esquire

-Gary Christmas is a senior partner and founding member in the law firm of Howell & Christmas, LLC and has been featured in publications such as USA Today, CBSNews Moneywatch, Morningstar and Market Watch, to name a few.
+Gary Christmas is a senior partner and founding member in the law firm of Howell & Christmas and has been featured in publications such as USA Today, CBSNews Moneywatch, Morningstar and Market Watch, to name a few.

 His practice is dedicated to protecting the rights of the injured and their families including representing those injured on the job under the South Carolina Workers’ Compensation Act, the Federal Longshore and Harbor Workers’ Compensation Act, the Defense Base Act, the Federal Employees Liability Act, Jones Act Seamen, and General Maritime law.
 He also represents those injured due to the negligence of others including automobile accidents, tractor-trailer accidents, DUI victims, retail stores, bars, hotels, landlords, and apartments, wrongful death and all other cases where there are victims who suffer injuries caused by the negligence of others.

 Education and Qualifications

 Gary is a Certified Circuit Court Mediator who is in his 21st year of practice and takes great pride in developing meaningful relationships with his clients and other professionals.
 He earned his Juris Doctor degree from the University of South Carolina School of Law and his Bachelor of Arts degree in Government, cum laude, from the University of South Carolina where he received the University Scholars Award for exhibited academic excellence.